TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/demos/pulse_oximeter/README.md

 A GUI can be used with this demo, and the user can interact with the code using the GUI.
 The GUI for this demo can be found [here](https://dev.ti.com/gallery/view/TIMSPGC/PULSE_OXIMETER/).

-A reference design, TIDA-010267, will be released in late July 2023 as a guide on how to design a pulse oximeter system using the MSPM0L and will include suggestions for both board and code design.
+A reference design, TIDA-010267, will be released in late August 2023 as a guide on how to design a pulse oximeter system using the MSPM0L and will include suggestions for both board and code design.

 ## Peripherals & Pin Assignments
 - TIMG0